ray-x/go.nvim/README.md

 1. Without any argument, will check if launch.json existed or not, if existed, using launch.json and popup input.
-   If launch.json not existed, will start debug session for current file, if current file is package main will run main(), else will start debug package test
+   If launch.json not existed, will start debug session for current file, if current file is package main will run main(), else will start the debug package test
-2. with -t option, if current file is not test file, will switch to test file and run test for current function
+2. with -t option, if the current file is not a test file, will switch to the test file and run test for current function
-3. If cursor inside scope of a test function, will debug current test function, if cursor inside a test file, will debug current test file
+3. If the cursor is inside scope of a test function, will debug the current test function, if cursor is inside a test file, will debug current test file

 ## Switch between go and test file